Wellness at St. Margaret Family Medicine Residency

 Featured on Mondays is the “Medical Decision Making” (MDM) series.
 MDM is a time to learn and practice evidence-based-medicine skills.
 Far more than just a journal club, in MDM residents learn how to critically appraise and access the medical literature – and how to apply what they find to each unique patient situation.

-On Tuesdays, we hold the behavioral health series, including presentations on psychiatry, humanities, behavioral health didactics, and resident support group
+On Tuesdays, we hold the behavioral health series, including presentations on psychiatry, addiction medicine, humanities, behavioral health didactics, and resident support group

 Progress rounds are held every weekday and are a case based discussion facilitated by a faculty member, but led by the residents.
 Progress rounds offer the opportunity for residents and faculty to learn from our patients via cases set in the hospital and Family Health Centers.

-Thursday mornings from 8 a.m. until 11:30 a.m. are devoted to the “Core Content Series” (CCS).
+Wednesday afternoons from 1 until 430 pm are devoted to the “Core Content Series” (CCS).
 Over the course of the year, residents experience topics covering the breadth of family medicine, including physical diagnosis, patient communication, practice management, models of health care, board review, and management of common conditions.
 CCS sessions are interactive and innovative, with opportunities for hands-on learning and immediate practice of new skills.
 Web-based learning is also incorporated into the curriculum.
 All third-year residents contribute at least one presentation to CCS, and prominent guest speakers provide an opportunity for our residents to meet local and national leaders in medicine.
 Resident feedback continues to be a vital force in shaping the content and format of CCS.
 CCS is protected time in which all residents who are on non-essential rotations, have no other work-related responsibilities and therefore are able to attend.

 Longitudinal Experiences: A Commitment to the Community